ppannuto/patpannuto.com/classes/2022/spring/cse141/index.md

 > You do not need to contact anyone, simply do the quiz and we will replace up to four participation zero's with quiz completions at the end of the term.
 > _For exceptional situations that require more than four make-ups, please contact Professor Pannuto directly._
 >
-> _These quizzes are primarily for you, to help you stay on track and to check your own understanding._
+> These quizzes are primarily for you, to help you stay on track and to check your own understanding.
-> Therefore, we **will not grade them for correctness**.
+> Therefore, we **will not grade them for correctness** (Canvas sometimes insists on giving you a score; you can safely ignore it).
 > The quiz must be completed by midnight (campus time) the following week.
 > If you complete the quiz, you will earn full points.
-> However, if your raw score on a quiz is low, _come to discussion sections or office hours and get help!_
+> However, if your raw score on a quiz is low, _come to discussion sections and office hours and get help!_
 >
 > Persons who did attend lecture and would just like some extra practice are welcome to complete the quizzes as well.